Battle of Velestino

-The Battle of Velestino (Μάχη του Βελεστίνου, Velestin Muharebesi) comprised two separate combats, which took place on – and –, between the Greek and Ottoman armies at Velestino in Thessaly, as part of the Greco-Turkish War of 1897.
+The Battle of Velestino (Μάχη του Βελεστίνου, Velestin Muharebesi) comprised two separate engagements, which took place on – and –, between the Greek and Ottoman armies at Velestino in Thessaly, as part of the Greco-Turkish War of 1897.

 The pass of Velestino controlled the road and railway lines linking the port city of Volos with the interior of the Thessalian plain.
 As the Greek army withdrew from Larissa to Farsala, a reinforced brigade under Colonel Konstantinos Smolenskis was sent to occupy the pass and cover Volos and the right of the new Greek position.
 At the same time, the Ottoman high command dispatched a mixed force of cavalry and infantry in the same direction to capture Volos.
 The first Greek detachments arrived in the area in the morning of 27 April, some hours ahead of the Ottomans, and occupied the heights around Velestino.
 As a result, a first clash developed in the same evening as the first Ottoman forces arrived in the area.
 The Ottomans were repelled and retreated to Kileler, while the bulk of Smolenskis' command arrived during the night and took up defensive positions on the next day, while the Ottomans remained inactive.